isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-do-squirrels-carry-fleas.markdown

 which brings a host of challenges for humans.
 **To answer this question, YES - squirrels carry fleas.
 The pests and their eggs can be dropped from the squirrel's fur and fall off on your garden**
 **, lawn, or yard as the rodent walks through. ** **Fleas jump and attach themselves to their hosts, humans, and animals alike including squirrels.
-The fleas' eggs or larvae that fall off can infest your property when they hatch into adulthood. **
+The fleas' eggs or larvae that fall off can infest your property when they hatch into adulthood.Â **
 [amazon bestseller="Best Fleas Killers" items="2" template="table"]
 - [Fleas are a type of parasite](http://www.idph.state.il.us/envhealth/pcfleas.htm)and live on the body of an animal, including squirrels!
 - As these flea parasites feed off blood from their host, they can cause some serious health consequences for animals or people who come in contact with them.